Kyoto Railway Museum: History

-As early as 1967 plans were being made to make the round-house at Umekoji depot, Kyoto into a live museum where good-order examples of Japanese steam locomotives could be displayed and also steamed and run.
+As early as 1967, plans were being made to turn the round-house at Umekoji depot, Kyoto into a live museum where good-order examples of Japanese steam locomotives could be displayed and also steamed and run.

 The Opening-eve ceremony was held on October 9, 1972 from 1:00 p.m.

 At the beginning, JNR president Mr. Isozaki planted a memorial young black pine tree.
 The opening ceremony was conducted in front of the Symbol-Zone.
 The ceremony invited the Kyoto prefectural governor, Kyoto city mayor, and successive Umekoji depot directors, and one hundred and thirty other celebrities as well as eighty JNR members.

 After the JNR president's congratulatory speech, the naming ceremony was done.
 It was named "The Umekoji Steam Locomotive Museum (Umekoji Jyoki Kikansha Kan)."

 The dedicated monument embodied the driving wheel from a C57 88 (Retired at 1 May 1972).
 There is an original English epitaph on the monument, as follows;

 May the glory of steam locomotives over the past century be remembered and their gallant sight preserved here forever.

 10 October 1972 Japan National Railways.

 At the end of the ceremony, a special ceremonial train was run by the C62 2.
 The museum was opened by Japanese National Railways (JNR) on October 10, 1972 commemorating the centennial of the railway in Japan.
 When JNR was divided into regional companies in 1987, the museum was inherited by JR West.

 Expansion plans

 On 19 December 2012, JR West officially announced its plans to modernize and expand the Umekoji museum.
 It was announced on 18 December 2013 that the enlarged museum would be renamed the Kyoto Railway Museum.
 The construction cost was 7.0 billion yen.

 Once the expansion was complete, the new museum exhibit space covered 31,000 square meters, becoming the largest railway museum in Japan both in terms of floor space and the number of trains exhibited, and surpassing JR East's Railway Museum in Saitama and JR Central's SCMaglev and Railway Park in Nagoya.

 The expansion became necessary due to the aging facilities of the Modern Transportation Museum in Osaka.
-The Modern Transportation Museum closed on 6 April 2014, and the exhibits housed there were subsequently moved to the new railway museum in Kyoto.
+The MTM closed on 6 April 2014, and the exhibits housed there were subsequently moved to the new railway museum in Kyoto.